horovod/horovod/docs/docker.md

 $ docker build -t horovod:latest horovod-docker
 ```

-Before building, you can modify `Dockerfile` to your liking, e.g. select different CUDA, TensorFlow or Python version.

 ### Running on a single machine

-After the container is built, you can run it using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+After the container is built, run it using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 ```bash
 $ nvidia-docker run -it horovod:latest
 root@c278c88dd552:/examples# mpirun -np 4 -H localhost:4 python keras_mnist_advances.py
 ```

-You may notice that this command does not have few options recommended in other parts of documentation:
+You may notice that this command does not have a few options recommended in other parts of documentation:
 `-bind-to none -map-by slot -x NCCL_DEBUG=INFO -x LD_LIBRARY_PATH`.
 These options are already set by default in the
-docker container, and so are not required to repeated in the command.
+Docker container so you don't need to repeat them in the command..

 If you don't run your container in privileged mode, you may see the following message: